Welcome to Myth of Ends

 Lee Vaughn is an American sci-fi writer and independent journalist who creates captivating stories in multiple formats, including hardcover editions, paperbacks, e-books, and audiobooks.
 For 25 years, he has journeyed across the Earth, drawing inspiration from adventures that span continents, forging friendships in every corner of the world, and immersing himself in a rich tapestry of cultures, cuisines, music, dance, and automobiles.
 His writing embraces humility, humor, and heart, filled with excitement, thoughtfulness, and purpose.

-Yet a nearer peril marches from the lowlands.
-Demigod descendants, ego-driven and desperate to escape reconciliation, sweep upon the cities from the sea to seize the daughters of nobles and breed a new dominion.
+A near peril marched from the lowlands; Demigod descendants, ego-driven and desperate to escape reconciliation, sweep upon the cities from the sea to seize the daughters of nobles and breed a new dominion.

-Across dolmen gates and mountain passes, the Princess must outwit red-haired giant cannibals, sorcery, breeding cults, and captivity.
-Long-skull magi and pygmy wanderers keep the elder ways, while Oracles and Wu shamans cast lots and ride the breath into trance and dance as warning draws near.
+Across hollow hills and mountain door passes, the Princess must outwit red-haired giant cannibals, sorcery, breeding cults, and captivity, to find the Long-skull magi and pygmy wanderers who keep the elder ways, while Oracles and Wu shamans cast lots and ride the breath into trance and dance as warning draws near.